semanticClimate/p/en/events/FSCI2023_event.md

 <img src = "/p/static/img/FSCI2023_event_poster.png">

-#semanticClimate Founder Gitanjali Yadav will deliver the Opening Plenary and Keynote Speech at FSCI 2023
+#semanticClimate Founder Gitanjali Yadav will deliver the Opening Plenary and Keynote Speech at FSCI 2023 on July 31, 2023

 #semanticlimate Team will showcase Knoweldge Extraction using Open Tech